Silicon-Ally/rules_gqlgen/example/README.md

 ## Tweaking Configuration

-You can modify the configuration passed to `gqlgen` by creating a `gqlgen.yml` and passing it to the rule.
+Today, you cannot tweak the GQL configuration via a `gqlgen.yml` file (as you can via a vanilla `gqlgen` integration).
+If this is important to you, or you have specific flags/features in mind that you'd like to contribute, shoot us an email/file a Github Issue.

 ## Further Reading